2026 West Central Youth Baseball League Rules

 -

 If the same player is called again for carelessly throwing the bat, at the end of playing action, if the player is not put out on the play, then, the umpire will call the batter-runner out.
-Each additional occurrence for the same player will result in an out for that player, after action has stopped and the play has been declared dead.
+Each additional occurrence for the same p no layer will result in an out for that player, after action has stopped and the play has been declared dead.
 Note: There will be no team warning issued before or during the game.
 This is strictly an individual safety rule which will only apply to age groups 8U, Minors, and Majors

 -